-• You may arrange to have your paycheck mailed through your program analyst at the beginning of the semester.
-If your program analyst is able to assist you, you will need to provide (6) self addressed stamped envelopes.
+You may arrange to have your paycheck mailed through your Pay Warrant Officer at the beginning of the semester.
+If your Pay Warrant Officer is able to assist you, you will need to provide (6) self addressed stamped envelopes.

-For questions regarding check pickup, please contact your program analyst.
+For questions regarding check pickup, please contact your Program Analyst.
 For all payroll inquiries, please call Payroll Services at 437-8487.